 COVID-19 vaccination halves the risk of Long COVID

-Data from the UK suggests double vaccination lowers the risk of COVID-19 symptoms lingering for months, as well as reducing hospitalisations and the severity of illness.
+Data from the UK suggests double vaccination lowers the risk of ongoing COVID-19 symptoms, as well as reducing hospitalisations and the severity of the initial illness.

 COVID-19 vaccines are well known to reduce the risk of severe illness, but their impact on ongoing symptoms, such as fatigue, shortness of breath, or problems with memory and concentration, was uncertain.
 Now, a study published in The Lancet Infectious Diseases, suggests that in the event of catching COVID-19 after being fully-vaccinated, the odds of having symptoms for 28 days or more is approximately halved.
 Vaccination also reduced the risk of experiencing five or more symptoms in the first week of illness by around a third, and cut hospitalisations by 73%.